Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 void main() {

 	print("CASE 1");
-	// CASE 1: When you know the exception to be thrown, use ON Clause try {
+	// TODO CASE 1: When you know the exception to be thrown, use ON Clause try {
 		int result = 12 ~/ 4; // where ~/ means divide to integer & return results in the form of Integer
 		print("The result is $result");